census-instrumentation/opencensus-web/README.md

 The OpenCensus Web spans also include detailed annotations for DOM load events like `domInteractive` and `first-paint`, as well as network events like `domainLookupStart` and `secureConnectionStart`.
-Here is a similar trace exported to [Stckdriver Trace][stackdriver-trace-url] with the annotations
+Here is a similar trace exported to [Stackdriver Trace][stackdriver-trace-url] with the annotations
 expanded:

 ![stackdriver-trace-events](images/stackdriver_trace_events.png)